 If you’re coming from a western country, you’ll think Cambodia is cheap.
 However, if you’re coming from another country in Southeast Asia, you’ll find it surprisingly expensive.
-While beautiful hotels are super cheap, food and tourism is on the pricey side.
-I started with a budget of $30 a day, but ended up going over constantly.
+While beautiful hotels are cheap, food and tourism is on the pricey side.
+My Cambodia backpacking budget was for $30 a day, but I ended up going over constantly.
 So, how much did I spend over 18 days in Cambodia?
 Check it out below…

 4 nights in Siem Reap – Siem Reap is not that expensive however, a three day pass to Angkor Wat is $62.
 I hadn’t planned for that so I immediately went over budget.
 I’d recommend planning everything out and doing the one day pass for $37.

 12 nights in Phnom Penh – I hadn’t planned to spend so long in Phnom Penh, but exhaustion got the better of me.
 On top of that, the weather down south was not good.
 I’d recommend spending 4 nights in Phnom Penh, 4 in Kampot, and 4 on Koh Rong.